 Borrowing from the wisdom of Christian mysticism, “The flames of Hell are but God’s love denied,” and so an alienated and dissociated spirit manifests as an army of machines bent on destroying humankind.
 It is only in the integration of body, mind, and spirit that all three are redeemed and peace returns.

-Ken and Larry go on to discuss their shared lifelong passion for philosophy.
-As Ken points out, Larry is just about as philosophically/spiritually well read as anyone you’re likely to find, and The Matrix films are a stunning tribute to that fact.
-Larry said that when he found Ken’s work, “It was like Schopenhauer discovering the Upanishads.”
+Ken and Lana go on to discuss their shared lifelong passion for philosophy.
+As Ken points out, Lana is just about as philosophically/spiritually well read as anyone you’re likely to find, and The Matrix films are a stunning tribute to that fact.
+Lana said that when she found Ken’s work, “It was like Schopenhauer discovering the Upanishads.”
 Ken said that was grandiose enough to quote.
-Whereas Ken’s books have been known to disrupt many a happy home (my spouse won’t shut up about quadrants!), Larry’s love of philosophy seems to run in the family: Larry and his father are reading Sex, Ecology, Spirituality together.
+Whereas Ken’s books have been known to disrupt many a happy home (my spouse won’t shut up about quadrants!), Lana’s love of philosophy seems to run in the family: Lana and her father are reading Sex, Ecology, Spirituality together.
 Tres cool!

 This dialogue is meant to highlight what a more integral view of interpretation involves.
 In chapters 4 and 5 of The Eye of Spirit, Ken suggests that any work of art can be interpreted from at least four or five major perspectives, none of which is privileged, all of which are important.
 These include: the artist’s original intent (what did the artist himself or herself mean by this artwork?); unconscious factors in the artist; the cultural background of the artist; and the viewer response (what does the artwork mean to different viewers of the artwork?).